Traap/vim-helptags/README.markdown

 [Pathogen](http://github.com/tpope/vim-pathogen), since December 2014.
 I was
-accustom to using 'Pathogen's' Helptags function to generate documentation for each plugin I had installed; and, since Helptags is not part of 'plug' I decided to extract Helptags from Pathogen and create a standalong pluging.
+accustom to using 'Pathogen's' Helptags function to generate documentation for each plugin I had installed; and, since Helptags is not part of 'plug' I decided to extract Helptags from Pathogen and create a standalone plugin.

 Traap